 - An approved 3 or 4 year Baccalaureate Degree.

 - An admission grade point average of at least 2.0.

-Note: All students in the After Degree program must have 6 credits (usually 2 courses) in English/Language Literature.
-Students who don't present this at the time of admission will be required to complete 6 credits prior to being eligible to graduate from the program.
+Note: All students in the After Degree program must have 6 credits (usually two courses) in English Literature and Composition.
+Students who do not present this at the time of admission will be required to complete this coursework prior to being eligible to graduate from the program.

 Please contact Undergraduate Student Services for more details.